vestrel00/contacts-android/docs/other/get-set-remove-contact-raw-contact-photo.md

 > ⚠️ Make sure that the Contact instances you are performing these operations on came from a query
 > that included all fields from `Fields.PrimaryPhotoHolder`.
 Otherwise, the incorrect child
-> RawContact's photo may be set (in case the Contact has more than one child RawContact).
+> RawContact's photo may be removed (in case the Contact has more than one child RawContact).

 ### Using extension functions